hcmarque/migration/README.md

 Make Primary on Custom domain;
-check that *Manipulate the default domain; - from Sergio* Run the syncronization; (azure credentials and local credentials) - select the specify custom sync groups
+check that *Manipulate the default domain; - from Sergio* Run the syncronization; (azure credentials and local credentials) - select the specify custom sync groups To check the sync - syncronization service manageron CMAD1

+## Step 4: VPN Connection

+Provisoining a VPN GW @ On Premise RG;
+In order to include the Default GW on VMs - Scope options like default gateway (Router option 03)